 The effort that organizations need to put into protecting customer information, as well as their own business information, may seem like overkill.
 Small businesses sometimes weigh the potential risk of a data breach and the costs associated with proper preventative measures.
 Some are tempted to cut corners on security in favor of other budget items.

 On the other end of the spectrum, large organizations may experience quick periods of growth and realize they have outgrown their latest solution.
 They may also struggle to see the benefit of reevaluating recently implemented information security measures.

 At both extremes, and for companies of every size in between, it is important to identify, implement, and regularly evaluate the tools, regulations, and frameworks intended to safeguard customer information.
 This is exactly why the International Organization of Standardization (ISO) and the International Electrotechnical Commission (IEC) developed the ISO/IEC 27000 family of standards.

-What Is the ISO 27001 Standard?
+What Is Involved in the ISO Audit Procedure?

-Stage 1 Audit.
+Stage 1 Audit